jsonserverkit/JsonServerKit/README.md

 The application server component uses a set of patterns/interface that provides abstraction to enable best possible intergration to projects.
 The JsonServerKit can be uesd to implement business logic based on an individual domain model.
-The applicaton server supports domain object to be processed using a IOperation based pattern and/or a CRUD based IOperaton pattern.
+The applicaton server supports domain object to be processed using a IOperation based pattern and/or a CRUD based IOperation pattern.
 The domain data is transfered using Json serialization/deserialization.

 ### Application scenario